-- Align pay for performance: On average, approximately 78% of 2020 NEO total direct compensation, based upon the initial IComp target payout opportunities established by the Compensation Committee in December 2019, is performance-based and is tied to financial performance and/or the performance of our stock price.
-On average, approximately 53% of 2020 NEO total direct compensation is equity based, with vesting over at least three years.
-Total direct compensation is calculated as base salary, annual incentive compensation at target-level achievement based upon the initial IComp target payout opportunity, and long-term incentive awards at target-level performance.
-For purposes of these calculations, we have used one-third of the total target value of the performance units granted to Mr. Graziosi in 2018 described below under "-2018 CEO Transition and Related Compensation Decisions," which represents the intended annualized value of his award. - Maintain executive stock ownership guidelines and holding requirements: Certain senior executives are required to hold a fixed amount of our common stock equal to a multiple of their salary (5.0x for CEO, 3.0x for other NEOs, 1.5x for other key employees) and are subject to holding requirements (50% of net shares received) until the guidelines are met. - Clawback Policy: Annual cash incentive compensation and long-term equity incentive awards to executive officers are subject to clawback in the event of certain financial restatements. - Prohibit tax gross-ups: We provide no tax gross-ups on any benefits, severance or other payments associated with a change in control.

-- Prohibit pledging and hedging of our stock: The Allison Insider Trading Policy prohibits our directors and executive officers from engaging in any pledging or hedging involving our common stock. - Prohibit option re-pricing: Our equity plan does not allow for re-pricing of underwater stock options without stockholder approval. - Require double trigger for change in control benefits: No severance payment or equity acceleration occurs solely as the result of a change in control event. - Maintain an independent compensation committee: All of the members of our Compensation Committee are independent as defined by the NYSE Manual and applicable SEC rules and regulations. - Retain an independent consultant: The Compensation Committee engages a compensation consultant that does not provide other services to us.
+- Align pay for performance: On average, approximately 78% of 2021 NEO total direct compensation (excluding Mr. Kirk) is performance-based and is tied to financial performance and/or the performance of our stock price.
+On average, approximately 55% of 2021 NEO total direct compensation (excluding Mr. Kirk) is equity based, with vesting over three years.
+Total direct compensation is calculated as base salary, annual incentive compensation at target-level achievement and long-term incentive awards at target-level performance. - Maintain executive stock ownership guidelines and holding requirements: Certain senior executives are required to hold a fixed amount of our common stock equal to a multiple of their salary (5.0x for CEO, 3.0x for other NEOs and 1.5x for other key employees) and are subject to holding requirements (50% of net shares received) until the guidelines are met. - Clawback Policy: Annual cash incentive compensation and long-term equity incentive awards to executive officers are subject to clawback in the event of certain financial restatements. - Prohibit tax gross-ups: We provide no tax gross-ups on any benefits, severance or other payments associated with a change in control. - Prohibit pledging and hedging of our stock: The Allison Insider Trading Policy prohibits our directors and executive officers from engaging in any pledging or hedging involving our common stock. - Prohibit option re-pricing: Our equity plan does not allow for re-pricing of underwater stock options without stockholder approval. - Require double trigger for change in control benefits: No severance payment or equity acceleration occurs solely as the result of a change in control event. - Maintain an independent compensation committee: All of the members of our Compensation Committee are independent as defined by the NYSE Manual and applicable SEC rules and regulations. - Retain an independent consultant: The Compensation Committee engages a compensation consultant that does not provide other services to us.